Visionary leaders recognized the need to think long-term

 These organizations do a good job with financial support, education, and promotion of our nation’s national parks and properties.
 Many of them have property-specific support groups too.

-- National Park Foundation – This is the official charity of the National Park Service
+- National Park Foundation – This is the official nonprofit support organization for the National Park Service

 - National Parks Conservation Association – I particularly enjoy this organization’s National Parks magazine.

 - A 2019 guide from Million Mile Secrets “Donating to National Parks: How to Give Back and Save on Your Next Trip”: This might include outdated links, but though it includes lots of links from advertisers, there is some valuable information on visiting in off-seasons, taking advantage of fee-free days, and minimizing travel and lodging expenses.
 Check it out, but verify information before you set out to visit one of the parks.